School Committee - October 11, 2023

 It seems like between Community Ed and Sharon Public, we have many vans.

-I drop off at the middle school and I'm like, I'm always amazed as to how many vans we have and oohing and aahing over like, I wish we had another one in Canton.
+I just like, I drop off at the middle school and I'm like, I'm always amazed as to how many vans we have and oohing and aahing over, like, I wish we had another one in Canton.

 Yeah, thank you.

-I think my memory on this is not expansive, but I think over the course of the last several years, I think we have years where we have had level budget and years where we have zero-based.
+I think my memory on this is not expansive, but I think over the course of the last several years, I think we have years where we have had a level budget and, and years where we have zero based.

-So I think historically, the district has gone back and forth depending on the year or business manager, etc.,
+So I think historically the district has, has gone back and forth depending on the year or business manager, et cetera.
+All right.

-If there's no more questions, I will entertain a motion.
+Um, if there's no more questions, I will, uh, entertain a motion.

 I would entertain a motion.